broadwayinc/skapi-documentation/api-reference/data-types/README.md

     updated: number; // Timestamp in milliseconds.
     uploaded: number; // Timestamp in milliseconds.
     ip: string; // IP address of uploader.
-    readonly: boolean; // Is True if this record is readonly. bin?: { [key: string]: BinaryFile[] }; // List of binary file info the record is holding.
+    readonly: boolean; // Is true if this record is readonly. bin?: { [key: string]: BinaryFile[] }; // List of binary file info the record is holding.
     table: {
         name: string; // Table name